retaildevcrews/ngsa/docs/WorkingAgreement.md

 ### Versioning & Tagging

-* Deliverable does require versioning since we do anticipate supporting multiple releases side-by-side.
+* Code requires versioning to support side-by-side releases.
-* Symetic versioning will be used to track deployments.
+* Semantic versioning will be used (ex.: 0.5.0-MMdd-hhmm).
-* We will tag as needed to identify milestones along main branch.
+* We will tag as needed to identify releases along main branch.

 ### Reviews